Opera

 Engage in comprehensive workshops designed for aspiring opera singers and enthusiasts, providing hands-on experience in operatic performance.

-Perform a role in Mozart's Le Nozze di Figaro (The Marriage of Figaro) alongside an orchestra.
+Perform a role in Mozart's Le nozze di Figaro (The Marriage of Figaro) alongside an orchestra.
 We've got triple casting for this opera, ensuring numerous chances for you to truly shine!

 Our program offers affordable tuition, making it accessible for young and seasoned talents, with the added prospect of auditioning for upcoming professional productions in the season ahead.